 A day or two after bringing baby bird home from the hospital, we realized cloth wipes were so much softer on her little bum than disposable wipes.
 In about a week (when she was back up to 7 pounds), she fit into newborn sized gDiapers.
 We started with the biodegradable inserts, but once we got over our fear of washing something with poop on it, we realized how great it is to use cloth.
 You buy it once (or twice) and done!
 No late-night trips to the store for a box of Huggies.

 We are in no way endorsed by or receiving money from gDiapers.
+Full disclosure: I am an Amazon affiliate and may receive a small percentage from them for sales made after clinks on these links.
 There are other great cloth diapers out there, and I know of moms who try lots of brands before settling on the ones they like.
 However, we started with their newborn pack and loved them.
 I have tried only one other cloth brand and hated them.
 I also believe that “one size” diapers that are meant to fit all babies from newborn to toddler… don’t.
 For us, the option to use gDiapers with either biodegradable or cloth inserts has been great.
 We use cloth during the day and biodegradable while she sleeps.
 We take the bio while flying on planes, but have been able to use cloth on vacation.
 For more on composting biodegradable inserts, check out the next post.